Interests

 How I got to where I am now

 Here, my interests extended to learning with technology and I was an early pioneer in the creation of online courses and development on e-learning platforms.
+In this role I trained hundreds of staff in colleges and universities across Scotland on emerging technologies.

 Working for Learning and Teaching Scotland (now Education Scotland) I developed an interest in the broad policy drivers underpinning education and lifelong learning in Scotland.
 I took this interest forward when I joined the Scottish Government as a policy analyst in 2003.